ryanspain/sample-natural-language-database-querying/app/chainlit.md

-# Welcome to Database Chat
+# Welcome to Query Tarintino

 Some example queries should be places here.